Skip to Main Content

 Required Activities

 Students must satisfactorily complete all the requirements of their practicum courses or practicum competencies in accordance with the information provided in the Course Syllabi.
 Students complete the didactic portion of the track online.
 Students are not allowed to take multiple practicum courses concurrently.
-Students must receive a grade of Satisfactory (S) for the clinical components in courses that have integrated didactic (theory) and practicum components to successfully pass the course.
+Students must receive a grade of Satisfactory (S) for the practicum components in courses that have integrated didactic (theory) and practicum components to successfully pass the course.
 They earn 5 quarter credits and receive a letter grade on a 4.0-grading scale for each course.

 Note: Students who changed specializations through enrollment and/or had to reenroll after a break in enrollment are readmitted under a newer catalog than the original catalog of admission.
 To confirm which catalog you are enrolled under, please contact Student Success Advising.